 Need Help Understanding New Laws?
 Contact an Attorney for Help

 This new bill is just one of several hundred that will impact the lives of North Dakotans in various ways.
 With so many changes, knowing your rights and obligations can be difficult.
-Trust in the experience of the attorneys of O’Keeffe O’Brien Lyson Foss for help.
+Trust in the experience of the attorneys of O’Keeffe O’Brien Lyson Attorneys for help.
 We are committed to helping North Dakotans take advantage of changes in the law that benefit them and their families, including this amendment to the concealed carry laws of the state.
-Contact O’Keeffe O’Brien Lyson Foss today online for assistance, or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys today online for assistance, or call 701-235-8000 or 877-235-8002.